 Equity Awards.
 Our Compensation and Governance Committee weights directors' compensation heavily in equity-based incentive awards in order to align their interests with the long-term interests of our shareholders.
 During 2019, each non-employee director other than the Non-Executive Chair of the Board received a grant of restricted shares valued at approximately \$140,000, and the Non-Executive Chair of the Board received a grant of restricted shares valued at approximately \$290,000, each consistent with the 2018 grants.
 Restricted shares granted to our non-employee directors generally vest in equal annual installments over three years.
 These restricted shares generally accelerate and vest on a director's separation from service on the Board unless a director is requested to depart the Board for cause, in which case such restricted shares are forfeited.
 Dividends are paid currently on time-vested restricted shares.
-Non-employee director's start date, and the awards will vest on the same dates as the regular director grants.
+Non-employee directors who start mid-year receive a full-value annual restricted stock grant.
+The date of grant for such awards will be the director's start date, and the awards will vest on the same dates as the regular director grants.